 How To Identify Balance Problems

 Below are questions developed by the NIA to help caregivers identify balance problems in seniors.
-If any of these apply to your loved one, you should consult their doctor sooner rather than later.
+If any of these apply to your loved one, you should talk to their doctor sooner rather than later.

 Does your loved one feel…